Birth Mother and Adoptive Mother Relationship

 Your relationship will evolve.

 This new relationship with your child’s adoptive mother and family will likely evolve over time, and that is OK.
-There will be times when you may be in more contact with her — such as the holiday season.
+You may be in more contact with her at times — such as the holiday season.
 There may be other times when you are not in touch with the family as much.

 Each relationship is different, and yours will uniquely develop, as all our friendships do.
 But no matter how the relationship ebbs and flows, the important part is to be honest and open, even on tough days.

-As you plan to place your baby with its new adoptive family, remember that you are not abandoning your child.
+As you plan to place your baby with their new adoptive family, remember that you are not abandoning them.
 You are not “giving your baby up.”
-You instead chose life and you chose the family that you believed was best for your little one as the child grows.
+Instead, you chose the family that you believed was best for your little one to give them a bright future full of opportunities.

-Even though you are not going to be the primary parent who raises your baby, you will be able to form a relationship.
+Even though you won’t be the primary parent raising your baby, you will be able to form a relationship.
 By choosing life for your child with a loving family, you are creating an opportunity to build a relationship with not only your child but the adoptive mother and father, too.

 Knowing that you will get to be an integral part of your child’s life is the definition of modern, open adoption.
 Our experienced and caring adoption coordinators can help answer any questions you have about the open adoption process, too.